Spring 2026 Releases

 WAYUMI

 Wayumi is a cinematic journey across continents and generations, exploring what it means to belong.
 The film follows David Good and his Indigenous mother, Yarima, as they attempt to reunite a family separated for thirty years.
-Against the backdrop of breathtaking landscapes and the navigating Venezuelan bureaucracy, their story unfolds as a meditation on resilience, cultural survival, and the ties that endure across time and distance.
-Drawing from hundreds of hours of never-before-seen footage, Wayumi weaves an intimate family portrait that spans from the jungles of Venezuela to the suburbs of New Jersey.
+Set against breathtaking landscapes and Venezuelan bureaucracy, their story becomes a meditation on resilience, cultural survival, and enduring ties.
+Drawing from hundreds of hours of never-before-seen footage, Wayumi weaves an intimate family portrait spanning the jungles of Venezuela and the suburbs of New Jersey.

 SAVING THE GREAT SWAMP: BATTLE TO DEFEAT THE JETPORT